k-dileep/k-dileep/README.md

 - 👋 Hi, I’m @k_dileep
-- 👀 I’m interested in Machine Learning and Frontend Development
+- 👀 I’m interested in Machine Learning and Frontend Development and bit of backend.
 - 🌱 I’m currently expanding my expertise in advanced Machine Learning concepts and applications.
 - 📫 How to reach me kdileepnaik@gmail.com
 - 😄 Pronouns:  He/Him